declassed-art/armvuan/README.md

 * NanoPI Neo3
 * NanoPI R2S
 * OrangePI 3

-* RaspberryPI 3 (not supported by Armbian, but...)
+Possibly in future (these boards are [already supported by Devuan](https://arm-files.devuan.org/)):
-* RaspberryPI 4
+* RaspberryPI

-Targetted primarily to headless boards, this distro does not run any configuration script at first boot.
+Targetted primarily to headless boards, this distro is very minimalistic and does not run any configuration script at first boot.
 After flashing your microSD card you need to make tweaks to `/etc/network/interfaces` and write your SSH public key to `/root/.ssh/authorized_keys`.